Perturbation theory for killed Markov processes and quasi-stationary distributions: Unbounded perturbation: truncation

 since we are assuming that $\lkap \le M$, and the final term is strictly negative, since $\varphi_0$ is strictly positive.

 Thus the bottom of the spectrum $\widehat{\lambda}_0^M$ of $\widehat{L}^M$ is strictly smaller than $M$, which is the limit of the killing at infinity, hence by \cite[Theorem 4.5]{Champagnat2017} (and \textit{c.f.} \cite[Theorem 4.3]{Kolb2012}), there is a unique quasi-stationary distribution, and there is a corresponding eigenfunction $\widehat \varphi_0$ with eigenvalue $\widehat{\lambda}_0^M$. \end{proof} \begin{remark} The constant $\lkap$ corresponds to the constant $-\Phi$ in Condition~(1) of \cite{Pollock2020}.
-It can also be expressed as the expected value of $\kappa$ w.r.t. distribution $\pi$. \end{remark} \begin{remark} It follows, as in the proof of \cite[Lemma 3.3(v)]{Kolb2012}, that for the bottom of the essential spectrum holds $\inf \sigma_\mathrm{ess}(\widehat{L}^M)\ge M$, and hence $\widehat{L}^M$ also possesses a spectral gap.
-This can also be read of the proof of Theorem~\ref{thm:tildvarphi0}.
+It can also be expressed as the expected value of $\kappa$ w.r.t. distribution $\pi$. \end{remark} \begin{remark} It follows, by \cite[Lemma~14.4.1]{Davies2007} that for the bottom of the essential spectrum, we have $\inf \sigma_\mathrm{ess}(\widehat{L}^M)\ge M$, and hence $\widehat{L}^M$ also possesses a spectral gap.
+This can also be read off from the proof of Theorem~\ref{thm:tildvarphi0}.
 The calculation there shows that

 \end{remark}

 Now we define for arbitrary $M\geq 0$,

 Then by \cite[Theorem XIII.1]{Reed1978}, $\widehat \lambda_1^M$ is either an eigenvalue of $\widehat L^M$ or coincides with the bottom of the essential spectrum $\sigma_\mathrm{ess}(\widehat L^M)$.